jxxcarlson/counter-review-test/README.md

 - `vendor/lamdera-auth`(Mario)

 If you go to [the app](https://elm-magic-test.lamdera.app/), you should be able to sign up, sign in, and have at it.
 The administrator page is only visible to the the adminstrator.
 At the moment, that is me.
-I will make that role configuable.
+I will make the administrator role configuable.

 The code is here, at https://github.com/jxxcarlson/counter-review-test.